govau/content-guide/_punctuation-grammar/capitalisation.md

 {% include guide_example.liquid
   title = "capitalising people's titles" content= "
-- The Minister for Communications ... the Minister ... ministers ... ministerial.
+- the Minister for Communications ... the Minister ... ministers ... ministerial
-- Minister Jane Blog, and then the Minister.
+- Minister Jane Blog, and then the Minister
 "
 %}